a2roger/backup/w4_data/readme.md

 #### Try and Experiment

-To better understand how to load and process data, let's visualize a piece of computer code as an abstract fields of brackets.
+To better understand how to load and process data, let's visualize a piece of computer code as abstract fields of brackets.
 Try following these steps:

 1. Load some public source code from GitHub.
 For example, [`PApplet.java`](https://raw.githubusercontent.com/processing/processing/master/core/src/processing/core/PApplet.java) from the Processing language.
 2. Create a loop to iterate through each character in the string of code (stored in the String `all` if you use the minimal text demo as starter code).